PalisadoesFoundation/talawa-docs/docs/developers/talawa-admin/plugins/plugin-architecture.md

 ### Talawa

-Plugin in the mobile App are mainly focused for the features on the navbar.but other functionalities can also be also implemented as plugins using the `TalawaPluginProvider` Flutter Widget.
+Plugin in the mobile App are mainly focused for the features on the navbar.but other functionalities can also be implemented as plugins using the `TalawaPluginProvider` Flutter Widget.
 ![Talawa Mobile App ](/img/plugin/talawa.PNG)

 ## Plugin Store